So . . . what do you do?

 as a performer in works by other artists, as a choreographer,

 and as a collaborator with artists in other media.
-These roles aren't neatly delineated.
+These roles aren't neatly delineated - they are beautifully permeable.

 I find my space, my home territory, in the shifting nexus of in-between, in connecting cross-disciplinary dots and building bridges for communication.
 I'm especially interested in the intersections between ways of learning and knowing in the arts and sciences, and how they intertwine in the study and practice of dance.